DACHFest/dachfest.github.io/data/cfp.md

 ## DACHFest 2018 Call for Papers

 Thanks for your interest in speaking at DACHFest 2018!

-DACHFest is a community-driven conference organised by Google Developer Groups from Germany, Austria, and Switzerland that will take place on November 10–11 at Technical University Munich.
-We expect about 800 attendees with 3 simultaneous tracks and numerous other activities.
+DACHFest is a community-driven conference organized by Google Developer Groups from Germany, Austria, and Switzerland.
+It's taking place at the Munich Technical University on November 10–11: around 800 people are going to get together to enjoy 3 talk tracks, a lot of community-oriented activities, and opportunities for networking and making new friends. ❤️

 If you have any questions, do not hesitate to contact us on [Twitter](https://twitter.com/DACHFest) or at [cfp@dachfest.com](mailto:cfp@dachfest.com).